ua-gist-open-source/vm-test/README.md

 5. Navigate to the directory where this repo is checked out.

-6. Upload the directory of this repo to the remote.
+6. Upload the directory of this repo (something like `100-0-vm-setup-aaryno`) to the remote.
 In the example below, I am uploading the directory named `4-0-docker-intro-aaryno`.

 ![screenshot](./media/screenshot-bitvise-sftp-upload-dir.png)